morganthomas/winning-arguments/winning-arguments.md

 ## Paradoxes

 This section presents my own theory of how to resolve logical paradoxes.
 There was also a subsection titled Paradoxes of the section titled Logic.
 That subsection aimed to provide a pragmatic resolution to logical paradoxes.
 It made no pretense to provide a conceptual, intuitively appealing resolution to the paradoxes that would satisfy the metaphysical itch that is natural to humans.
+This section aims to provide such a conceptual, metaphysical resolution to the logical paradoxes.

+The theory of this section rests on a premise that I think most people will find implausible, though I nonetheless believe it to be true.
+I do not intend to present this section as more than my own opinion.
+I believe the premise of the section because my faith tells me it is true (see the next section, titled Faith).
+The source from which I heard the premise is [The Law of One](http://www.lawofone.info/).
+The much-anticipated premise is:

+**The Law of One.** All is one.
+All objects are identically the same object.

+I have provided what I consider to be two equivalent formulations of the premise, which I call the law of one.
+The first formulation, "all is one," is a standard New Age trope.
+The second formulation is the most extreme and unintuitive formulation of the law of one which I believe to be true and consider to be a formulation of the law of one.

 ## Faith